Pyotr Saltykov: Early life

-Seven Years' War
+Third Silesian War

-During the Seven Years' War of 1756–1763, he took part in the capture of Königsberg, seized Elbing, and fought at Zorndorf (1758).
+During the Third Silesian War of 1756–1763, he took part in the capture of Königsberg, seized Elbing, and fought at Zorndorf (1758).
 In 1759, he was appointed commander-in-chief of the Russian army and would soon win victories at Paltzig (Battle of Kay) and Kunersdorf.
 In the latter he operated also with the Austrian contingent.
 According to contemporaries, few believed that this "gray-haired, small and simple old man" could be able to successfully resist the troops of the famous Frederick the Great.
 Russian military historian Dmitry Fyodorovich Maslovsky wrote about Saltykov:"A broad, direct and correct view of military affairs, purely Russian devotion to Russia and love for the soldier were the qualities inherent in the new commander-in-chief."

 Later, due to disagreements with the Austrian command leading to the Miracle of the House of Brandenburg, he was forced to primarily adopt positional tactics.
 In September 1760, due to health reasons, he left his position as commander-in-chief.
 As a commander, he skillfully chose and utilized the terrain for battle, placing great importance on the combination of infantry and artillery fire.
 When forming the battle formations of his troops, he did not always adhere to the principles of linear tactics that dominated at the time; in many cases, he arranged battle orders taking into account the peculiarities of the terrain and the possible actions of his enemy.
 During battles, he boldly maneuvered his troops and reserves.